-The following table sets forth certain information, as of February 12, 2009 with respect to any person (including any "group", as that term is used in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act")) who is known to the Company to be the beneficial owner of more than five percent of any class of the Company's voting securities, and as to those shares of the Company's equity securities beneficially owned by each its director, the executive officers of the company and all of its directors and executive officers of the Company and all of its directors and executive officers of the Company and all of its directors and executive officers as a group.
+The following table sets forth certain information, as of February 12, 2009 with respect to any person (including any "group", as that term is used in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act")) who is known to the Company to be the beneficial owner of more than five percent of any class of the Company's voting securities, and as to those shares of the Company's equity securities beneficially owned by each its director, the executive officers of the company and all of its directors and executive officers as a group.
 Unless otherwise specified in the table below, such information, other than information with respect to the directors and officers of the Company, is based on a review of statements filed, with the Securities and Exchange commission (the "Commission") pursuant to Sections 13 (d), 13 (f), and 13 (g) of the Exchange Act with respect to the Company's Common Stock.
 As of February 12, 2009, there were 5,060,000 shares of Common Stock outstanding.